Proprietary market data · updated daily

 When citing, credit “MostExpensiveWatches Price Index”.

-See also the Grail Index — our record of the $1M+ auction segment that broad-market indices exclude — and the daily Watch of the Day.
+See also the Grail Index — our record of the $1M+ auction segment that broad-market indices exclude — the daily Watch of the Day, and the Weekly Market Brief.